ftravers/datomic-tutorial/README.md

 The keywords that our maps use are not just hodge-podge, willy-nilly, used.
-Rather we have to specify ahead of time the set of fields that maps can have/use.
+Rather we have to specify ahead of time the set of fields that maps are allowed to use.
 This is called creating a schema.

 A schema in regular relational database (RDBMS) means specifying tables and columns.
 In datomic, we ONLY specify 'columns', or the entire set of allowed keywords.

 Just like in an RDBMS, when we specify a column, we indicate the type of data that will live in that field.
 We might setup a column to be a foriegn key (reference/link) to the primary key of another table.
 Thats how you link rows together.

 So lets take a break from concepts and see how to connect to a database quickly.